 Next you should align with the Adjust menu, Auto Alignment.
 Also make any other adjustments you might want next, such as under View, auto color adjustment, for example.

-Now save the movie in side by side format.
+Save the movie in side by side format.
 I chose to re-size for the Cardboard viewer for my phone's display screen 1920x1080.
-The SMM re-size parameters are 960x540.
+The SMM re-size parameters are 960x540 (each eye).
 If I had a phone with larger display, like Samsung Galaxy S6 with its 2560x1440 display, I would not need to re-size to X 1280 and Y 720 since this is nearly the resolution of W3 movies out of the camera (1196x720).
-Unfortunately my codec does not have a license for HD 2560x1440 size, so I have to use 960x540 for the re-size.
+Unfortunately my codec does not have a license for HD 2560x1440 size, so I used 960x540 for the re-size.
+I also cropped to 4x3 aspect ratio without a resize to approximate 960x720 per eye.
+With this aspect ratio my video looks even better in the Cardboard viewer.

 A video compression window will appear.
 If you leave uncompressed the file size is large and video is low quality.
 I chose GoPro since I own a GoPro and have their software installed on my computer.
 The quality is very good if you choose to configure.
-I tried other video compression formats, but only had success with GoPro-CineForm codec.
+I tried several video compression formats, but only had success with GoPro-CineForm and Cinepac codecs.
+You can get a GoPro codec from here.